arapulido/katacoda-scenarios/datadog-operator/step2.md

 my-datadog-operator-7d59d55df7-nq8bb      1/1     Running   0          2m14s
 ```

 Once we have the operator up and running, we are ready to deploy the Datadog agent.
-First, we are going to create a Kubernetes secret to hold our Datadog API key:
+First, we are going to create a Kubernetes secret to hold our Datadog API and App keys:

 `kubectl create secret generic datadog-secret --from-literal api-key=$DD_API_KEY --from-literal app-key=$DD_APP_KEY`{{execute}}